 Method #1: The Triangle

 In the most basic setup of a dip belt, the chain forms a triangle that points downward.
 This is the most common way that fits almost all belts on the market.

-To start, get the belt behind your back, and make sure the logo isn’t flipped so that you can make use of the belt’s curves.
+To start, get the belt behind your back, and make sure the logo isn’t flipped so you can use the belt’s curves.

-Next, grab the chain and thread it through the ring on the opposite side and pull it tight.
+Next, grab the chain, thread it through the ring on the opposite side, and pull it tight.
 Afterward, thread the chain through a plate or kettlebell.
 You can also wrap it around a dumbbell, but make sure to wrap it twice to ensure proper stability.